 Step #7: Identify Potential Partners and Issue an RFP

 Research potential partners and agencies ready to implement an ecommerce solution for you.
 Don’t send an RFP to everyone you find on your way because you’ll only get swamped with responses.
 Instead, do your homework and come up with a decent list of candidates whose answers you can compare later.
-Issue an ecommerce RFP with your project name and details, deadline for submission, and relevant questions for an agency.
+Issue an ecommerce RFP with your project name and details, the deadline for submission, and relevant questions for an agency.

 Step #8: Review Responses